Prabhas Patan: Places of interest

-Triveni Sangam Snanghat of Somnath established at the confluence of the three holy rivers Saraswati, Kapil and Hiran is a sacrosanct locale highly revered by Hindus as the Moksha Teerth.
+Triveni Sangam Ghat of Somnath established at the confluence of the three holy rivers Saraswati, Kapil and Hiran is a sacrosanct locale highly revered by Hindus as the Moksha Teerth.
 This is the place where the three blessed rivers flow into the Arabian Sea.
 As the sea is the ultimate destination of a river, obtaining Moksha is the ultimate goal of the human life.
 The three rivers Saraswati, Kapil and Hiran stand for the three stages of the life; birth, life and death.
-Triveni Sangam Snanghat is the sacred site for taking a divine and sin cleansing dip in the Triveni Sangam.
-Apart from that, this Snanghat is also acclaimed as the place where ‘Pitru - tarpana’ can be offered to your departed ancestors.
+Triveni Sangam Snanaghat is the sacred site for taking a divine and sin cleansing dip in the Triveni Sangam.
+Apart from that, this Snanaghat is also acclaimed as the place where ‘Pitru - Tarpana’ can be offered to your departed ancestors.
 Triveni Ghat has a significant place in Hindu Mythology and Puranas.
 It is believed that Lord Krishna walked to this holy spot after he was struck by an arrow shot by Jara, a hunter in Bhalka tirth.
-This is a highly revered place in Somnath.
-This location is a very peaceful and amazing, yet underrated - Many famous temples are located on the banks of Triveni Ghat.

-Dehotsarg - Krishna, reclining under a pipal tree was shot in the foot by a Bhil huntsman named Jara who had mistaken him for a deer.
-Limping a long way eastward, Shri Krishna reached the bank of the river Hiranya just above the triveni sangam, and breathed his last in a small cave.
-His body was taken to the triveni sangam and cremated there.
-The site where he was shot is known as Bhalka Tirtha, and the site of his cremation, near a temple to Maha Kali, is called Dehotsarg.
-The term ‘Dehotsarg’ means ‘leaving the body’.
-Lord Krishna took his journey to Nija Dham [permanent abode] from Dehotsarg Teerth leaving behind his mortal body, hence is also called as Golak Dham Teerth or Shri Krishna Nija Dham Tirth.
-Ahir community women of this area wear black even to this day symbolizing mourning at his death.
-Dehotsarg is located on the bank of river Hiran which is about 1½ km from Somnath Temple.
-Krishna's footprint in marble is made at this place and named as "Golok Dham".
-The place is in an open area and very peaceful.
-The tranquil water of river Hiran and trees make the place very lovely.